Tourist tax: Lake Como plans introduction of Venice-style entry fee

 Lake Como battles overtourism

-The chic lake has been struggling with soaring tourist numbers in recent years.
+The chic lake has been struggling with soaring tourist numbers for several years.

 Crowds have boomed since several celebrities including George Clooney purchased multi-million euro properties along the shoreline and the lake provided a backdrop for films including Casino Royale and House of Gucci.